Center for Infectious Disease Research and Policy: Resilient Drug Supply Project

+Public health alerts

+In October 2025, CIDRAP and the New England Journal of Medicine announced they would be partnering to publish freely available public health alerts.
+These alerts are intended to provide timely public health data and outbreak information, filling gaps in publications from the CDC's Morbidity and Mortality Weekly Report since the beginning of the second Trump administration.

 Past Initiatives

 Ebola Vaccine Team B

 Wellcome Trust and CIDRAP launched the Ebola vaccine Team B initiative in November 2014 to assist international efforts to develop in record time safe and effective vaccines against Ebola virus disease.
-The project includes 25 distinguished leaders in public health, medicine, bioethics, pharmaceutical manufacturing, and humanitarian relief.
+The project includes 25 leaders in public health, medicine, bioethics, pharmaceutical manufacturing, and humanitarian relief.
 The experts provide a fresh perspective (a Team B analysis) of issues being addressed by international collaborators in the areas of funding, research, development, vaccine efficacy and effectiveness determination, licensure, manufacturing, and vaccination strategy (distribution and administration).
 To date, Team B has published its findings in the following reports: